 This grant is made available through the U.S. Department of Education.
 Application is made by completing the Free Application for Federal Student Aid (FAFSA).
 (Enter 002269 for the Title IV Code).
-A Student Aid Report (SAR) will be returned to the student which should be retained for possible correction.
 Awards are based upon demonstrated financial need as determined by government formula.